SEMICeu/SDG-sandbox/process_and_method/methodology/phase1.md

 <details>
   <summary><b>Description</b></summary>

-In line with the article 14 of the SDG regulation, only the types of evidence that meet the following conditions will be exchanged under the SDG OOP technical system:
+In line with Article 14 of the SDG regulation, only the types of evidence that meet the following conditions will be exchanged under the SDG OOP technical system:

 1. The procedure requires evidence beyond identification;
 2. There are cases in which the evidence can be located abroad;